vercel/next.js/examples/with-opentelemetry/README.md

 Next.js was conceived to make it easy to create universal apps.
 That's why fetching data on the server and the client when necessary is so easy with Next.js.

-By using `getStaticProps` Next.js will fetch data at build time from a page, and pre-render the page to static assets.
+By `getStaticProps` Next.js will fetch data at build time from a page, and pre-render the page to static assets.

 ## Deploy your own